Anchors Aweigh! Choosing a Solid Anchor to Secure Your Boat

 5. Delta Anchor

-I find this to be a strong anchor!
-But it's very popular with boaters for many reasons: One, it's a more affordable anchor.
+I find this to be a strong anchor.
+It's very popular with boaters for many reasons: One, it's a more affordable anchor.
 Two, it grasps mud, sand and even weeds, which a lot of anchors have trouble with.

 The Delta anchor has such a strong holding power that boaters should purchase an even lighter Delta/Wing anchor than you would other anchors.
 Otherwise, you might find yourself stuck and needing to trip anchor.